manj1ro/Loner/README.md

 # Loner Bot

 Loner is an open-source Discord bot designed to play tracks from YouTube.
 It comes with a variety of commands.
+All types of contributions are welcome.

 ## Getting Started